FAQ

 The Filmed in Oklahoma Act program is a cash rebate on qualifying Oklahoma expenditures.

-No. OF+MO considers each Eligibility Application individually based upon many factors, including compliance with the Administrative Rules, the Filmed in Oklahoma Act of 2021, the benefits of the project to Oklahoma (such as economic impact, jobs, tourism, branding, image and follow-on work), funds available, anticipated future program needs, and other projects applying for a rebate.
+No. OF+MO considers each Eligibility Application individually based upon many factors, including compliance with the Administrative Rules, and the Filmed in Oklahoma Act of 2021, as well as the benefits of the project to Oklahoma, which include, but are not limited to, the economic impact, quality jobs, tourism, investment in local industry, distribution potential, follow-on work and ability for a project to begin within approved start date.
+Other factor include funds available, anticipated future program needs, and other projects applying for a rebate.
 Application does not guarantee acceptance.

 For projects with a budget of less than $7.5 Million, OFMO will review and notify applicants of approval and denial according to the schedule outlined below: